Sterculia africana

-Sterculia africana or African star-chestnut is a deciduous tree, belonging to the genus Sterculia and the family Malvaceae (previously the Sterculiaceae, now relegated to a subfamily).
-The species is sometimes called the "mopopaja tree".
+Sterculia africana is a species of flowering plant in the family Malvaceae (previously the Sterculiaceae, now relegated to a subfamily).
+This deciduous tree is sometimes referred to by the common names African star-chestnut and mopopaja tree.
 It is distributed throughout Northeast Africa to Arabia.

 Description

 Sterculia africana is a deciduous tree that grows up to 8m tall, it is monoecious, with a single trunk and rounded crown.
 S.africana has smooth and flaking bark that is grey or pinkish brown.
 The leaves alternate, crowded at the ends of branches, orbicular, 8–15 cm long x 8–15 cm across.
 Leaves are 3-5 lobed and covered in stellate hairs.
 Flowers appear before the leaves 1.5–2 cm across, in axillary panicles.
 Flowers are unisexual with both sexes being found on the same tree.
 They have no petals, but the calyx is coloured and functions as a corolla.
 In the male flowers the numerous anthers are fused together to form a column.
 The fruits consist of 3-5 spreading, ovoid lobes which split at maturity and are covered with dense golden hairs.
 The inside surface of the lobes contain small stinging hairs.

 Stercula africana sheds its leaves during the dry season and comes into flower before the leaves reappear at the start of the monsoon.
 Small quantities of resin ooze from the bark of the trunk and larger branches.